I have a Bachelor’s Degree in Speech Pathology or Communicative Disorders

 STEP TWO: The student must apply directly to the Speech Pathology and Audiology Department through the CSDCAS web-based application (https://portal.csdcas.org/).
 Once the applicant creates an account and profile with CSDCAS, the application can be accessed frequently in order to complete the required portions of the application.

-To ensure the CSDCAS application is completed correctly, the student must first read through four documents
+To ensure the CSDCAS application is completed correctly, the student must first read through three documents

 - The “I have a Bachelor’s Degree in Speech Pathology or Communication Disorders” link found under “New Students on our department website: http://www.csus.edu/HHS/SPA/

 After the student has created and completed the CSDCAS application, which is accessed through the CSDCAS homepage, it may be e-submitted to CSDCAS for processing and submission to our department.
-Please pay particular attention to the deadline for application e-submission, which is listed on the Sacramento State information page in the CSDCAS SLP program description (February 15, 2013).
+Please pay particular attention to the deadline for application e-submission, which is listed on the Sacramento State information page in the CSDCAS SLP program description (February 15, 2014).
 Your application must be e-submitted by this date.
-This is also the date that ALL official transcripts for ALL prior coursework and all letters of recommendation should be received by CSDCAS.
-CSDCAS will continue to process this type of information after this date, but Sacramento State will not view applications after March 1, 2013.
+This is also the date that ALL official transcripts for ALL prior coursework and all letters of recommendation and payments must be received by CSDCAS.
+CSDCAS will continue to process this type of information after this date, but Sacramento State will not view applications after March 1, 2014.